bestpractical/app-wsgetmail/README.md

     Set this to the name string of a mail folder to read.

+- strip\_cr

+    Set this to 1 to make wsgetmail convert the messages from the CRLF line-ending encoding to the LF line-ending encoding.

+    This is technically not standards-compliant, but some unix utilities don't work with CRLF line-endings.

 - command

     Set this to an executable command.
 You can specify an absolute path,